jeffersonn-1/btcrecover/README.md

 BTC Recover -- Bitcoin wallet password and seed recovery tool

-Copyright (C) 2014-2017 Christopher Gurnee
+Copyright (C) 2021 Code Warriors, LLC

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.